 - 1. Be familiar with the location of stairways, fire extinguishers, fire exits, and pull boxes in building. - 2.
 If a minor fire appears controllable, immediately contact (personally or preferably have someone else call) the Department of Public Safety at 84270.
 Locate a portable fire extinguisher.
+They are located near pantries and in building corridors.
 Then promptly direct the discharge of the fire extinguisher toward the base of the flame buy squeezing the trigger and moving the hose in a side-to-side motion.
 Do not use water extinguishers on electrical fires. - 3.
-If an emergency exists, activate the building's fire alarm system by releasing a fire pull station.
+If an emergency is beyond a very small fire which can be controlled by a single portable extinguisher, activate the building's fire alarm system by releasing a fire pull station.
+Pull stations are located by every stairway.
 NEVER USE A PULL STATION FOR ANY EMERGENCY OTHER THAN A FIRE OR SMOKE INCIDENT. - 4.
 In the case of large fires that do not appear controllable, immediately activate a fire pull station and, if time permits, call 84270 to report the exact location of the fire.
 If time permits, close the door of the room where the fire exists. - 5.
 When the building evacuation alarm is sounded, always assume that an emergency exists.
 Touch closed doors; do not open them if they are hot.
 If the door is cool, brace yourself behind the door and open it slowly.
 Bracing yourself behind the door prevents the door from being blown open due to the pressure created by the fire.
 Walk quickly to the nearest exit and alert others to do the same.
 Do not use the elevators during a fire UNLESS OTHERWISE DIRECTED BY EMERGENCY PERSONNEL. - 6.
-Smoke is the greatest danger in a fire, so stay near the floor where the air will be less toxic. - 7.
-Once outside, move to a clear area at least 500 feet away from the affected building.
+Smoke is the greatest danger in a fire, so stay near the floor where the air will be less toxic.

+- 7. Once outside, move to a clear area at least 500 feet away from the affected building.
 Keep streets, fire lanes, hydrants and walkways clear for emergency vehicles and crews.
 These essential personnel must be allowed to do their jobs.
-Our public assembly location is across the street, in front of the Queens County Courthouse. - 8.
-Do not return to an evacuated building unless told to do so by a College official. - 9.
-Place a wet cloth at the base of doors to keep smoke from entering.
+Our public assembly location is diagonally across the street, in front of the Queens County Courthouse. - 8.
+Do not return to an evacuated building unless told to do so by a College official or Fire Department personnel. - 9.
+If possible, place a wet cloth at the base of doors to keep smoke from entering.
 Shout at regular intervals to alert emergency crews of your location.
 Dampen a cloth with water, place it over your nose, and breathe lightly through it.
-It is understood that these items may not be available to you-hence the importance of moving quickly and knowing your escape routes.

-10. Should your clothing catch fire, stop, drop and roll.
+It is understood that these items may not be available to you-hence the importance of moving quickly and knowing your escape routes. - 10.
+Should your clothing catch fire, stop, drop and roll.
 Rolling on the ground will help smother the fire-this is in fact very effective.